 Along with tips, include plenty of positive feedback.
 Find ways to bless his efforts; then make gentle suggestions that encourage growth without crushing his spirit.

 5. Final Draft

 Now for the last step in the process—the final draft—where the student makes corrections based on your comments and puts the finishing touches on his paper.
 When he compares this polished version to his very first draft, what a difference he’ll see!
 And though he may never love the process that has brought him to this point, at least he’ll learn to respect it.

 Inch by Inch, It’s a Cinch

 Teaching writing doesn’t have to be hard.
 But as you’ve surely discovered, if you feel inadequate and insecure, writing may not be happening in your home.
 Recognize the need to seek out a program that offers strong parent support.
 Clear lesson instructions and checklists, as well as editing and grading tips, will help you feel more prepared to teach and evaluate this subject—and when you feel confident, your kids will definitely pick up on it!

-If you’re looking for a just such a curriculum to help you teach the writing process in a step-by-step manner, take a look at WriteShop.
+If you’re looking for a just such a curriculum to help you teach the steps of the writing process in an incremental way, take a look at WriteShop.
 Because it’s ungraded, your kids can begin WriteShop I any time between 6th and 10th grades.
 For younger children, WriteShop Primary (grades K-3) and WriteShop Junior (grades 3-6) introduce the steps of the writing process in fun and memorable ways!